 Yeah.

-And I I don't think he fears her.
+And I don't think he fears her.

-What do we do to him?
+Well, if she annoys him, what do we do to him?

-He hates us too.
+He hates us, too.

 Yeah, all right.